 Most of you know, that every item in a playlist Gardner assemble is soaked in rich thought and context, it’s not just because the title fits.
 His passion for music, when he talks to it, comes directly from his soul to you.
 I’m more than touched, more than blessed, I am struck by lightning lucky to have a friend like Gardner Campbell.

-And likewise lucky to have a friend like Giulia Forsythe who not only assembled the archive of Gardner’s set because it was so damn good, and on top of that, she transcribed what he said.
-I have the full transcription but will pull the key parts (well, it might be the whole things after all).
+I have a full transcription but will pull the key parts (well, it might be the whole things after all).

 He had me from the opening: